 - Applying the style, or switching between styles, is easy – simply set the style to Active style and run the Format SQL command.

-Choosing a SQL formatting standard
+Choosing your standard

 SQL was always intended to be close to a real declarative human sentence, and while many believe it ought to be formatted as such, one can take this too far, making the code look like the writing of an author shunning all proper punctuation and capitalization.